SreeCharanManne/Cryptographic-Algorithms/README.md

 For the integrity check purpose we have used MD5 & SHA

-NOTE:Everything is written in java using JFrames and awt.Frames
+NOTE:  Everything is written in java using JFrames and awt.Frames